 - You have two years to file your claim for workers’ compensation benefits

-The deadline to file a personal injury lawsuit for a construction accident is four years.
+The deadline to file a personal injury lawsuit for a construction accident is two years.
 If your loved one died in a construction accident or due to an illness related to their job, you have two years to file a wrongful death lawsuit.

 But the sooner you secure the representation of a construction accident attorney, the sooner we can get to work on your case.
 Contact us right away so we can secure evidence and begin the appropriate legal processes.